frankhale/electron-with-express/README.md

 1. Clone the code repository.
 2. Open terminal to code repository.
-3. Make sure a copy of `Node.exe` and `Node.lib` are copied to the root of the code repository.
-4. Run `npm install`.
+3. Run `npm install`.
 (See Dependencies above)
-5. Change directories to the express-app folder and run `npm install`.
+4. Change directories to the express-app folder and run `npm install`.
-6. Change directories back to the root of the code repository.
+5. Change directories back to the root of the code repository.
-7. Run `npm start` to start the application.
+6. Run `npm start` to start the application.

 ## Package with Electron-Packager